computationclub/computationclub.github.io/.github/issue_template.md

 - [ ] Assign yourself this issue!
 (If you're not a member of [London Computation Club](https://github.com/computationclub) on GitHub, ask someone on Slack to add you.)
 - [ ] Make sure you have access to the [Buffer](http://buffer.com) account for the club - this is how you'll tweet.
 (Ask on #general in Slack and someone will DM you the credentials.)
-- [ ] Make sure you can commit to the Computation Club website repository
+- [ ] Make sure you can commit to the Computation Club website repository (Ask on #general in Slack and an administrator will add you to the organisation.)

 ### The day after you're assigned